EchoDaGooby/EchoDaGooby/readme.md

 # What i'm working on:

-I'm currently working on an [icon pack for Geometry Dash](https://github.com/EchoDaGooby/EchoIconPackGD)
+- I'm currently working on an [icon pack for Geometry Dash](https://github.com/EchoDaGooby/EchoIconPackGD)

 Go check it out if u want!! ^v^

+- Trying to create a whole game from zero